klaavaa/console-graphics/README.md

   int main()
   {
     gfx::init();
-    // if you dont specify a size it will automatically make it the largest size possible which is depended on your hardware and software.
+    // If you dont specify a size,
+    // it will automatically make it the largest size possible,
+    // which is depended on your hardware and software.

     while (true)
     {